 What do ghostwriters write?

 It might surprise you the varied requests I receive.
-One client hired me to write a letter to an older gentleman who was on his death bed, while another asked me to pen a letter to the editor regarding a highly controversial subject.
+One client hired me to write a letter to an older gentleman who was on his deathbed, while another asked me to pen a letter to the editor regarding a highly controversial subject.
+I’ve been asked to write periodicals, magazine articles, and other interesting works.
+Although I prefer to ghostwrite books, I can sometimes be talked into these creative shorter pieces.

 Okay, now for a pop quiz…